shafayeatsumit/rugged-multisig/README.md

 Replacing the indexer by the decentralized Waku network would mitigate such risks.

+## ✨ Features

+- Create wallet.
+- Import existing wallet.
+- Propose basic transactions with the frontend that sends them to the backend.
+- “vote” on the transaction as other signers.
+- Add/remove new signer.
+- Execute transaction as an active signer.

 ### 🛠 Waku Implementation Detail

 This project integrates Waku to multisig wallet for initiating multi-party multi-signature transactions.